LoganAverill/BANA-4373-Final-Project---Bauer-Daniel-Averill/README.md

 2. Select: CSVs Single Files → Quarterly → [desired years] - this study uses 2010-2025
 3. Place files in the `data_raw/` folder

-FRED data can be downloaded directly or accessed via API.
+FRED data can be downloaded directly.

+### Team Members
+- Anthony Bauer:
+- Jackson Daniel:
+- Logan Averill:

+### Notes
+- All code is written to be fully reproducible
+- Data is stored in data_raw/ and data_clean/
+- Figures are saved to exports/